Denver, CO

 Dacia Resort Group is an RV resort company with a portfolio of campgrounds spread across the United States.
 The business, which brings independently operated resorts under a centralized management structure, approached Avatria for help in establishing a digital analytics strategy that could be used across all of their properties.

 At the time of engagement, Dacia had recently completed a major project to unify their web presences.
 Although each campground would maintain its own domain, the sites shared a consistent design and experience, and all used the same booking platform to manage online reservations.
-With a number of potential new acquisitions on the horizon, Dacia sought to address the following major challenges:

 During the initial discovery phase with the client, Avatria identified a set of additional data needs, including: